Woody Woodpecker: Later films

 The revived Lantz studio's first new project was an animated segment of the feature film Destination Moon (1950), produced by Lantz's friend George Pál.
 In the segment, astronauts are shown an animated educational film featuring Woody Woodpecker explaining rocket propulsion.

 Beginning with Destination Moon, Woody's voice was assumed by Grace Stafford.
 According to the Lantzes, Stafford slipped a recording of herself into a stack of audition tapes, and her husband chose her without knowing her identity.
-Lantz also began having Stafford supply Woody's laugh, due to the court settlement with Mel Blanc.
-Stafford was not credited at her own request until Misguided Missile (1958), as she felt audiences might reject a woman performing Woody's voice.
-Stafford also did her best to tone down the character through her voice work, to appease Universal's complaints about Woody's raucousness.
+Lantz also began having Stafford supply Woody's laugh due to the court settlement with Mel Blanc, but Stafford was not credited for the role at her request until Misguided Missile (1958), as she felt audiences might reject a woman performing Woody's voice.
+She also tried to tone down the character through their voice work to appease Universal's complaints about Woody's raucousness.

-Lantz signed again with Universal (now Universal-International) in 1950, and began production on two entries that director Dick Lundy and storymen Ben Hardaway and Heck Allen had begun before the 1948 layoff.
+Lantz signed again with Universal (now Universal-International) in 1950 and began production on two entries that director Dick Lundy and storymen Ben Hardaway and Heck Allen had begun before the 1948 layoff.
 These shorts have no director's credit, as Lantz claimed to have directed them himself.
 Puny Express (1951) was the first to be released, followed by Sleep Happy.
 These shorts marked a departure from past dialogue-driven shorts.
 Though Stafford now voiced Woody, her job was limited, as Woody (and other characters) rarely spoke in the first dozen or so shorts.
-It was because of these entries that Woody became popular outside the English-speaking world, thanks to the lack of a language barrier.
-(The Pink Panther shorts of the 1960s and 1970s also enjoyed worldwide popularity due to this pantomime luxury.)
+Because of these entries, Woody became popular outside the English-speaking world, thanks to the lack of a language barrier (The Pink Panther shorts of the 1960s and 1970s also enjoyed worldwide popularity due to this pantomime luxury).